wirednkod/papi-intro-tutorial/steps/12/README.md

 }, Binary | undefined] | undefined
 ```

-With that information you could then retrieve the data needed (good exercise: try to follow the typed api).
+With that information you could then retrieve the data needed (good exercise: try to follow the typed API).

 E.g.: